tulioribeiro/tulioapp-astro/src/content/blog/hello-world-from-astro.md

 ---
-title: "Hello world from astro"
+title: Hello world from astro
-description: "Just learning something new"
+description: Just learning something new
-pubDate: "Apr 19, 2024"
+pubDate: Apr 19, 2024
 ---

 Hi there! 👋